HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 &= \sum_{s',r} p(s',r|s,a) \left[r + \gamma \max_{a'}q_*(s',a')\right] \tag{3.20}
 \end{align}$$

 The Bellman optimality equation is actually a system of equations, one for each state, so if there are N states, then there are N equations in N unknowns.
-If the dynamics of the environment are known, then in principle one can solve this system of equations for the optimal value function using any one of a variety of methods for solving systems of nonlinear equations.
+If the dynamics of the environment are known, then in principle one can solve this system of equations for the optimal value function using any one of a variety of methods for solving systems of non-linear equations.
 All optimal policies share the same optimal state-value function.

 Any policy that is greedy with respect to the optimal evaluation functions $v_*$ or $q_*$ is an optimal policy.